gPatstat/foCCA/README.md

 source("foCCA.CV.R") <br>
 source("foCCA.confmat.R")<br>

-foCCA.fd() : it performs foCCA on a set of functions, given their corresponding levels.<br>
+-foCCA.fd() : it performs foCCA on a set of functions, given their corresponding levels.
-foCCA.scores() : computes the scores for new functions, given a trained foCCA dimensionality reduction, namely once selected the canonical directions from a training set.<br>
+-foCCA.scores() : computes the scores for new functions, given a trained foCCA dimensionality reduction, namely once selected the canonical directions from a training set.
-foCCA.CV(): it performs k-fold cross validation to select the smoothing penalization parameters (λ1 and λ2).<br>
+-foCCA.CV(): it performs k-fold cross validation to select the smoothing penalization parameters (λ1 and λ2).
-foCCA.confmat(): it computes the k-fold confusion matrix using the trained foCCA scores and the _nearest centroid classifier_.<br>
+-foCCA.confmat(): it computes the k-fold confusion matrix using the trained foCCA scores and the _nearest centroid classifier_.

 📖 Analogous functions for the state-of-the-art dimensionality reduction methods: source("pca_scores.R")